alexandernilsson/trello-to-github-migrator/README.md

 # trello-to-github-migrator

-A simple tool to copy over all cards in a Trello board into a GitHub Project
+A simple tool to copy over all cards in a Trello board into a GitHub Project.
+The only metadata it copies over is the title of the trello card, which becomes the note text.

 ## Prerequisites

 - First off, create the Github repo and a project.
-- Create all the lists you have in your your Trello board in in your Github project
+- Create all the lists you have in your Trello board in in your Github project

 ## Usage